Customer Testimonial for Basement...

 A dehumidifier helps maintain an ideal relative humidity (RH) level, which improves the air quality in your entire home.
 When humid inside air enters the dehumidifier, a fan forces the air over cold coils to remove moisture and drier air is blown into the basement or crawl space.

 Click below to get answers to these commonly-asked questions about dehumidifiers.

 My basement has a waterproofing system and it stays dry.
 Do I still need a dehumidifier?

-Many “dry” basements still need dehumidification because concrete is a porous material; it will absorb moisture from the soil and release that moisture to the interior of a basement or crawl space.
-If the soil around your house tends to be wet, the amount of moisture that diffuses into the basement may cause excessive humidity.
-When relative humidity in a basement or crawl space climbs above 60%, mold is likely to take hold.
+Many “dry” basements still need dehumidification because concrete is a porous material; it will absorb moisture from the soil and release that moisture inside the basement.
+If the soil around your house tends to be wet, the amount of moisture that diffuses inside the basement may cause excessive humidity.
+According to the Environmental Protection Agency (EPA), when humidity climbs above 60%, mold is likely to grow.

 Why can’t I use a standard dehumidifier to control humidity in a basement or crawl space?

 What are the maintenance requirements for a basement dehumidifier?

 Look for key features that make the dehumidifier easy to operate and maintain.
 For example, SaniDry™ dehumidifiers have easy-to-use digital controls.
 You set the target humidity level, and the SaniDry™ will operate automatically to maintain that level.
 You never have to empty a water reservoir with the SaniDry™ because it can drain into a sump pump or utilize a condensate pump for automatic drainage.